manuIO/mainflux-doc/docs/getting-started.md

 docker-compose up
 ```

-## Base Concepts - Devices and Channels
+## Basic Concepts
-The Mainflux system is simple - it has only two main concepts: Devices and Channels.
+The Mainflux system operates on four main entities (data structures): Users, Devices, Channels and Applications.
+Devices and Applications are **clients** of the Mainflux system (i.e. they connect to Mainflux servers and send/receive some messages).

+1. `User` represents the real (human) user of the system.
+User logs into the system and creates some assets - Devices and Applications - that he will own and manage later though Mainflux system.
+User structure can be seen [here](https://github.com/mainflux/manager/blob/master/users.go)

-1. `Device` is used to represent any device that connects to Mainflux.
+2. `Device` is used to represent any device that connects to Mainflux.
 It is a generic model
-that describes any client device of the system via simple structure like [this](https://github.com/mainflux/mainflux-manager/blob/master/models/device.go).
+that describes any client device of the system via simple structure like [this](https://github.com/mainflux/manager/blob/master/clients.go).

+3. `Application` is very similar to the `Device` and is represented by the same `Client` structure (just with different `type` field).
+Application represents an end-user application that communicates with devices via Mainflux, and can be running somewhere in the cloud, locally on the PC or on the mobile phone - it is usually some UI app that shows dashboards and graphs of the sensor measurements.

-2. `Channel` is used to model a communication channel.
+3. `Channel` is used to model a communication channel.
 It is a generic bidirectional message stream representation.
 Channels are like MQTT topics - several devices or applications can subscribe or publish on a channel.
 All the values that flow through channels are persisted in the database.

-Using these two simple representations (Devices and Channels), it is possible to model complex IoT systems.
+Using these four simple representations (Users, Devices, Applications and Channels), it is possible to model complex IoT systems, which mostly include device amangement and IoT messaging tasks.
-`Device` structures will be used for device management while `Channel` structures will be used for IoT messaging.

 ## SenML
 Mainflux uses an [IETF standardized message format called SenML](https://tools.ietf.org/html/draft-ietf-core-senml-08) to exchange IoT messages in the system.